-"Yooooo, he can SLAMMMMMM", that's what my friend Derrick said about him before he arrived.
+"Yooooo, he can SLAMMMMMM", that's what my friend Derrick said about him before he arrived to our high school.
 "He is well trained, speaks several languages and eats, sleeps & breathes basketball.
 He takes after his father" others said.
-Mom told me all about his and his dad's greatness.
-Our team was worried, but our school was excited.
+I was about 15 or so.
+Mom told me all about his and his Dad's greatness.
+Our team was worried, but our school was excited to play him.
 He was coming.
 I'll never forget the first day he walked into our Conestoga Highschool gymnasium, in a double breasted white gabardine wool cashmere peacoat.
 Just back from Italy with a face looking like it was chiseled to model.
 Here he was.
 And damn, he was fast as hell, intense and glided in the air with ease.
 I wouldn't even call it jumping because that's what the other guys did.
 He glided on air.
 And you could tell he loved that feeling.
 Perhaps it was that feeling that drove him to cultivate laser focus and work ethic.
 Perhaps he was born with it.
 Whatever it was he had it, and what a sight to see.
 I knew others would be jealous, we all knew he was bound for glory and endless record setting, but I wanted to make sure to extend my hand to our house guest.
 Because that's how I am, kindness first always.
 He had love for the game, passion for the points, just like our guys.
 Before the game that first day I went over and welcomed him to 'Stoga, wished him luck, congratulated him on his success thus far and thanked him for coming.
 Even in that brief conversation, his energy was like that of a professional.
 What a champ.
 I am honored to have known a small part of Kobe, in his early journey, blessed to have watched him play.

 My mom saved a lot of local articles of Kobe.
 It was fun to look at together with mom, we lit up at his successes.
 What an inspiration.
 Mom and I loved that he had the courage to ask Brandy to prom with him, and she went!
 Just last month I decided to frame a vintage Jordan poster and then soon thereafter dug up the Kobe articles that mom saved.
 I decided I would frame Kobe's March 1, 1998 Inquirer Magazine Cover, (has THE BEST interview).
 I kept thinking I should go to the Sixers Lakers game that was coming up.
 But the front row seats I usually score were three times the price so I skipped it.
 I kept getting the feeling to go but I go alone and thought, well next time I will.
 My friend even messaged me the night before to tell me she was out with the Lakers in Philly.
 Usually I act on my gut and go but I'm sorry I didn't this time, I wish I was there to see history.
 Always live in the NOW and if you have a chance to be present and LIVE, DO IT !
 Lebron was in town and in Kobe's hometown, he surpassed Kobe's #3 spot of all time highscoring in the NBA.
 I was WOWed!
 Kobe passing the torch to a man like LeBron James who I also admire for his big heart and giving ways, family commitment and generous tendency to GIVE BACK was amazing.
 I wish I went!
 (Side note, last clip I saw of Lebron on tv was him stating his main focus right now is his son's school project and homework and being a good big brother.
 To see him leading, at #3 in all-time basketball scoring, is a good place to be for a family man committed to the next generation).

-I am dedicated to LOVE & PASSION, I love my family first and I design every chance I get.
+I am dedicated to LOVE & UNITY.
+I love my family first and I design every time I dance and listen to music.
 I work when I can, as hard as I can, but going forward I ask that Kobe guide me on my work ethic, because his BLACK MAMBA work ethic is truly one to be followed.
 My heart breaks for the Bryant family, for Vanessa, Gianna's sisters, for Kobe's mother and father.
 May God bless you all and bring you peace and love.
-It is my honor to reveal my first NBA inspired design, tonight, Sunday January 26, 2020, in Kobe Bryant's honor.
-The LIMITED EDITION t-shirt will be fine tuned and released soon for sale for 24 days.
-100% proceeds will benefit the MAMBA SPORTS FOUNDATION.
+It is my honor to reveal my first NBA inspired design, tonight, Sunday January 26, 2020, in Kobe Bryant's honor, it is not for sale but posting in honor of his memory.
 Thank you for the memories, entertainment, leadership, focus and fun, Kobe!
 Here's to YOU KOBE, to REPRESENTING, to reminding us all to always BE OUR BEST, here's to TOTAL FOCUS and TOTAL COMMITMENT, to PHILADELPHIA, to your LEGACY and to THE BLACK MAMBA!